hgaaditya/rpi_homeserver/README.md

 These are just my `to-do` things.
 But the possibilities are endless.
 You can integrate home automation extremely easily if you have smart devices already setup as well.

 Any advices for improvement/corrections are welcome!

+Find me over on [Medium](https://hgaaditya.medium.com/)